 - The pickpocket in Tintin: The Secret of the Unicorn, leaving one of the Thomson Twins shrouded in his jacket.
 A tailor's mark in the lining proves to be the clue that tracks him down, though.

 - In Astro City, 'Eyes' Eisenstein gets tied up to a fence by Jack-In-The-Box's entangling confetti.
 He manages to escape by twisting out of his jacket; leaving it still tied to the fence.

-- Mr Stone, one half of a B-List merc team in Spider-Man tried to slow down the wall-crawler by using his Swiss-Army Weapon to coat the entire floor in glue so as to give his life-draining partner Mr. Styx a chance to use his touch of death.
-Spider-man easily leaped out of his boots onto the ceiling.
+- Mr Stone, one half of a B-List merc team, tried to slow down the wall-crawler by using his Swiss Army Weapon to coat the entire floor in glue so as to give his life-draining partner Mr. Styx a chance to use his touch of death.
+Spider-man easily leaps out of his boots onto the ceiling.

 Films — Animation

 - In 9, 1's cape is caught by the bird-machine and he must undo it to avoid being dragged to his death.